 Your accommodation: Quest on Cambridge

 Quest on Cambridge serviced apartment-style hotel rooms offer guests a relaxed and comfortable Christchurch accommodation experience.
 Each room has an open-plan living area, a fully equipped kitchen, and natural light.
-Quest on Cambridge is a short walk from the south shopping center and only a short walk to the Botanic Gardens.Driving distance and time (approximate) for this leg: 170 kms / 106 miles : 2.1 hours
+Quest on Cambridge is a short walk from the south shopping centre and to the Botanic Gardens.Driving distance and time (approximate) for this leg: 170 kms / 106 miles : 2.1 hours

 A private transfer will collect you from your accommodation and transfer you to Christchurch Airport in time for your departing flight.